mjfrigaard/sharing-your-work/manuscript/05chapter.md

 ![](images/05-wrangle-final-rmd-file.png)

 **Note:** The `02-wrangle.R` file is in the `code/` folder, but you won't have to alter the file paths because you're using an RStudio project file.
-Read more about how these are so helpful to your workflow [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).
+Read more about how these are so helpful to your product files and folders [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).

 ***